Ollie-Judge/colour-memory-game/README.md

 ---------
 ## What To Improve Or Add

+* Add spongebob characters instead of having the placeholder colours
+* Add sound when pressing a button or when starting the game
+*
 ---------
 ## Issues when making the project
 * Connecting the background image to the project - (FIXED) the code was fine, only problem was that i needed to clear my cache, once i did a hard reset by clicking reload in the dev-tools window i found that everything loaded.